College of Visual and Performing Arts - Learning Outcomes

 - Analyze historical, theoretical, and philosophical issues in art education.

-- Develop a personal philosophy based on historical, theoretical, and cultural influences of the arts.
+- Develop a philosophical, historical, theoretical, and culturally competent understanding of art education.

 - Evaluate and apply research methods and methodologies.